(Co-Founder, Artistic Director)

 (House of No More, SOS, The Imitation)

-(House of No More, Dead Set #3, SOS, The Imitation, The Sleep)
+(House of No More, Dead Set #3, SOS, The Imitation, Cinema Fury, The Sleep)

 Hillery Makatura is the lighting designer and technical director for Big Art Group.
-Past BAG productions include: House of No More, Dead Set 2 and, Cinema Fury.
-She is also technical director for The Actors Studio and a free lance lighting designer and master electrician in NYC.
+Past BAG productions include: House of No More, Dead Set 2, and, Cinema Fury.
+She is also Director of Production for Bill T. Jones/Arnies Zane Company and New York Live Arts.

 (SOS, The Sleep)